Quick Information

 Walk the panoramic viewing platform

-Stand on Europe’s highest platform with 360° Alpine views.
+Stand on a breathtaking mountain platform with panoramic 360° Alpine views.
 Clear mornings are best, sunsets add dramatic silhouettes.

 ✔️Access included with Glacier Paradise tickets